How to read financial statements: a small business guide

 Make financial statement management easier with the right tools

-Keeping up with your financial statements can feel like a full-time job.
+Keeping up with financial statements can feel like a full-time job.
 Manually creating reports takes time and can lead to errors.

 Accounting software helps by automating much of this work.

-With a tool like Xero, you can automate the process.
-Your financial data flows directly from your bank and sales tools, so your reports are always up-to-date.
-You can view your income statement, balance sheet, and cash flow on a real-time dashboard, giving you a clear view of your business performance anytime, anywhere.
-This frees you up to focus on what you do best: running your business, not your books.
+With Xero, your financial data flows directly from your bank and sales tools, so reports are always up to date.
+You can view your income statement, balance sheet, and cash flow on a real-time dashboard, anytime, anywhere.

+This frees you up to focus on running your business while your books take care of themselves.
 Ready to see how simple it can be?
-Try Xero for free and get the financial clarity you need to grow with confidence.
+Get one month free and get the financial information you need to make better business decisions.

 FAQs on reading financial statements